altocodenl/TODIS/readme.md

 Consistency is not about enough resources or not, it is about locking a part of the dataspace until an operation is done.

 Locks can be implemented as calls on sections of the dataspace.

+the problem of parallelism and consistency is making writes ordered, by either waiting or giving an error.

 ### On forgetting